-If you are over 35, you should have a comprehensive eye exam every two years.
-Patients over 65 or with a family history of glaucoma,diabetes or diabetic retinopathy should have a yearly eye exam.
+If you are over 40, you should have a comprehensive eye exam every year, especially if you have family history of glaucoma, diabetes or diabetic retinopathy.

 What to Expect at Your Eye Exam:

 Your doctor will most likely dilate the pupils of your eyes, in order to better see the retina at the back of your eye.
 You may want to consider making transportation arrangements, as your vision may be blurry for a few hours after dilating.

 - Visual acuity or refraction test to determine the degree to which you may be nearsighted, farsighted or have astigmatism

 - Muscle function test to check the movement of your eyes in each direction and at specified angles.
 This test will identify any muscle weakness or involuntary eye movement.